BeccAllfor1/django-todo-list/README.md

 - Clicked the green ‘new’ button.
 This takes you to the create new repository page.
 - Once there under ‘repository template’ I chose the code institute template from the dropdown menu.
 - I input a repository name then clicked the green ‘create repository button’ at the bottom of the page.
-- Once created I opened the new repository and clicked the green ‘Gitpod’ button to create a workspace in Gitpod for editing.
+- Once created I opened the new repository and opened the code institute ide using the link https://codeinstitute-ide.net/ , I then clicked the black ‘New Workspace’ button to create a workspace in Gitpod for editing.

 ## Django and Heroku
 - To get the Django framework installed and set up I followed the Code institutes [Django Blog cheatsheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf)